 - Malignant obstruction

-Gonorrhea, tuberculous urethritis, or schistosomiasis can make the Ureteric Stricture inflammatory.
-Also, as a complication occurred out of cancer, the condition might become inflammed.
+Gonorrhea, tuberculous urethritis, or schistosomiasis can make the ureteric stricture inflammatory.
+Also, as a complication occurred out of cancer, the condition might become inflamed.

 - UPJ Obstruction